Vampeyer/Vampeyer/README.md

-- 👋 Hi, I’m @Vampeyer - AKA Jk thmp
+- 👋 Hi, I’m Jake T.  ,and this is my Vampeyer git page.

-i am in code louisville spring  2022 cohort !!!!
+I am in code louisville spring  2022 cohort !!!!

-- 👀 I’m interested in ...
+- 👀 I’m interested in ... money
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning ... blockchain development for the environment
 - 💞️ I’m looking to collaborate on ...
+My Enviro Securus project with an fullstack environmentalist type
-- 📫 How to reach me ...
+- 📫 How to reach me ... check out my page , download it , links provided!

 <!---
 Vampeyer/Vampeyer is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.